 May 2020 - OVERVIEW

-The Australian Industry Group Australian Performance of Services Index (Australian PSI®) fell by 1.3 points to 47.4 points in January 2020 (seasonally adjusted).
-This was the second month of decline for Australia’s services industries following better conditions in the second half of 2019.
+The Australian Industry Group Australian Performance of Services Index (Australian PSI®) rose by 4.5 points to 31.6 points in May 2020 (seasonally adjusted), indicating another serious contraction in activity in May, albeit at a slower pace than in April.
+This was the second lowest result in the history of this series, following a record low in April (commencing in 2003).
 Results below 50 points indicate contraction in the Australian PSI® with lower numbers indicating a stronger pace of decline.

 Participate in the survey